ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/others.md

 ```

-By using the index, ClickHouse processed a significantly smaller number of rows ( `Processed 32.74 thousand rows` ).
+By using the index, ByConity processed a significantly smaller number of rows ( `Processed 32.74 thousand rows` ).

 Result: